- Baxi boilers review including prices for 2023

 Low Boiler Pressure

 For your boiler to run effectively, it needs a careful balance of water and air within the system.
-If the pressure is too low, then the boiler will struggle to push hot water to the taps or around the central heating system.
+If the Baxi boiler pressure is too low, then the boiler will struggle to push hot water to the taps or around the central heating system.
 When a Baxi boiler develops a low-pressure problem, then that means that it measures below one bar.
 Increasing the pressure can be as simple as adding more water to the system.

-Boiler Not Lighting
+Boiler Not Firing Up

 So, that means checking the obvious things like there being a working gas supply, and then it’s going to need an engineer to visit to carry out diagnostic checks.